 The Smart Designer’s Point of View

 Mobile-friendliness is not only important because of good search engine rankings.
-A good position increases the number of your visitors, and therefore your conversion rate and revenue for sure, but is there anything more in it that can hold the interest of a smart designer?
+A good position increases the number of your visitors and therefore your conversion rate and revenue for sure, but is there anything more in it that can hold the interest of a smart designer?

 Behind all of the perks listed above, mobile-friendliness significantly improves user experience too.
 The concept of a better UX is also at the heart of the mobile-first design principle.

 When designers design first for the mobile screen and the desktop comes only after that, they need to prioritize content, omit superfluous fluff, and focus on the core functionality.
-This approach results in a better UX not only for mobile users, but also the desktop version which will be better-structured and easier-to-use.
+This approach results in a better UX not only for mobile users, but also the desktop version, which will be better structured and easier-to-use.

 There’s a simple rule of thumb to follow if, entangled in boring SEO reports, you happen to lose your motivation is that everything that improves UX improves SEO too.
-If you want to be a SEO-wise designer, the best you can do is to become a designer who creates webpages with a UX that rocks.
+If you want to be an SEO-wise designer, the best you can do is to become a designer who creates webpages with a UX that rocks.

 Test Your Sites

-To achieve that rocking UX, first you need to test the mobile-friendliness of your sites.
+To achieve that rocking UX, first, you need to test the mobile-friendliness of your sites.
 You can easily assess how well your sites meet the new requirement by running Google’s Mobile-Friendly Test.

 If you want a more detailed analysis you can check if there’s any mobile usability errors on your site with the help of Google’s Mobile Usability Report.
-To use this handy tool you need to log in to your Google Webmasters account (you can easily create one here if you don’t have one yet).
+To use this handy tool, you need to log in to your Google Webmasters account (you can easily create one here if you don’t have one yet).

 It’s important to check all the site variants you have added to your Google Webmasters account as there can be minor differences between them: if you added your site with and without the www subdomain, or with and without the HTTPS protocol you will need to check both.